Western Individualism May Have Roots In The Medieval Church's Obsession With Incest

 In the new study, Henrich and his colleagues show that the places in Western Europe that were under the influence of the Catholic Church were more likely to have lower rates of cousin marriages and weaker ties to extended families.

-And people in these places also had the psychological characteristics typical to WEIRD countries, like individualism, independence, lower levels of conformity to others, and a higher level of trust of strangers (as opposed to trusting those within one's own community).
+And people in these places also had the psychological characteristics typical to WEIRD countries, like individualism, independence, lower levels of conformity to others and a higher level of trust of strangers (as opposed to trusting those within one's own community).

-Places that were under the influence of the Catholic Church for a longer period of time, had a higher likelihood of having this psychological profile, than those that were exposed for a shorter period of time.
+Places that were under the influence of the Catholic Church for a longer period of time had a higher likelihood of having this psychological profile.

 This impact on the social structure and psychology showed up even within individual countries.
-For example, when the researchers looked at northern and southern Italy, they found that the northern region, where the Church has had a stronger and longer hold, was more WEIRD in its psychology than the south, which has been under the Orthodox Church and part of the Islamic society.
+For example, when the researchers looked at northern and southern Italy, they found that the northern region, where the Catholic Church has had a stronger and longer hold, was more WEIRD in its psychology than the south, which has been under the Orthodox Church and part of the Islamic society.

 The researchers also looked at potential confounding factors like income levels and wealth, the history of a country, its ecology and the kind of agriculture practiced there.
 No other factor besides the Catholic Church's influence was associated with the social structures and psychology of WEIRD countries.